 For starters, creature tokens can’t block Void Winnower, since they have a 0 CMC.
 According to an official judge ruling from Wizards of the Coast, 0 is considered even.
 Mathematical debates aside, it’s going to be fairly tough to chump block this guy.
 Then again, plenty of removal options exist at odd converted mana costs, so there are definitely ways to deal with this behemoth.

 What Void Winnower seems best at is being a metagame answer to the big even converted mana cost spells in Standard.
 At the time of Void Winnower's release, these were Ugin, the Spirit Dragon at 8 mana and Ulamog, the Ceaseless Hunger at 10 mana being the chief concerns.
-With Eldrazi Ramp a legitimate deck archetype, especially in Modern, Void Winnower is certainly a legitimate candidate for sideboard play.
+With Eldrazi Ramp a legitimate deck archetype, especially in Modern, Void Winnower became a legitimate candidate for sideboard play.
 It can randomly hose a number of decks if their key cards have even converted mana costs.

 Pretty much any Commander deck can make use of Void Winnower if you can somehow get him into play on the cheap.
-Because he doesn't have an on-cast trigger, he's actually a big threat and always worth putting into play no matter how you do it.
+Because it doesn't have an on-cast trigger, it's actually a big threat and always worth putting into play no matter how you do it.
 Void Winnower is definitely a keeper.

 How would you use Void Winnower?